Short Brothers F.C.

 Short Brothers Football Club, often referred to simply as Shorts is a Northern Irish intermediate football club playing in Division 1C of the Northern Amateur Football League.
-It is connected to the Short Brothers aerospace manufacturing company in Belfast and was formed with the arrival of the company to the city in the 1930s.
+It is was formed by Short Brothers aerospace manufacturing company in Belfast with the arrival of the company to the city in the 1930s.
 The club - originally known as Aircraft Works - joined the Amateur League in 1937 and is the second-oldest member club with continual membership.